 Server virtualization presents some interesting implications for disaster recovery (DR), including cost reductions and increased recovery times.
 In this FAQ, business continuity expert Paul Kirvan discusses the various server virtualization approaches that are effective for DR and how they benefit failover and failback processes.
-His answers are also available to download below as an MP3.
+His answers are also available to listen to here:

 Right now, with traditional tape systems, it's not uncommon for recovery to be in the area of one to two days to completely restore a system.
 Although, a lot of that depends on how large the system is and how much data is being restored.
 With server virtualization, it's possible to reduce the amount of time needed to complete full restoration to four hours or less.
 Among the reasons that make this possible is the fact that it is not really necessary to rebuild servers, applications or even operating systems separately because they exist elsewhere and can be brought back online.

 But it's important to make sure that those systems are regularly monitored to make sure that they're in place and kept up to date.
 It's also a very useful way to perform disaster recovery testing because you can run a test on the virtual image of the system without affecting your production system.
 So there are some really compelling reasons for using virtualization.

 Can you discuss the various server virtualization approaches that are most effective for disaster recovery?

 Primarily, virtualization performed with hardware, software or a combination of both.
 And, of course, the idea of behind virtualization is to save money and to reduce space and power requirements.
 But again, the key issue here in terms of disaster recovery is to determine how many servers you're going to need to back up and create a full image of all the information.